• Skip to primary navigation

 31 Mini Organizing Projects

-Do you have mini-organizing projects that need to be done in your home but don't have the time to do them?
+Do you have mini-organizing projects in your home but don't have the time to do them?
 I define mini-tasks as tasks you can do in less than 15 minutes.
 The tasks below were created for my clients who are too busy to spend even an hour on an organizing project.
 Doing these 31 mini-organizing projects during the month will get you to a more organized and relaxed state by the end of the month.

 Feel free to tackle these tasks in any order you want.
 I keep these items in order by area of the home to make it easier for you, but it doesn't matter what order you want to do the mini-organizing projects.